-A more quantitative way of proving segregated neodymium at the surface of the thin film alloys is calculating the atomic concentration determined by measuring the areas of the Co 2p and Nd 3d peaks of the analyzed thin films.
-These measurements were done at different probing depths by changing the x-ray photon energies.
-The components used to fit the Co 2p and Nd 3d spectra were the same for the 3 probing photon energies.
-The only difference was the width of the peaks due to the decreasing resolving energy of the incident beam and the analyzer with increasing photon and kinetic energy.
+A more quantitative method of proving segregated Nd at the surface of thin-film alloys is to calculate the atomic concentration determined by measuring the areas of the Co 2p and Nd 3d peaks of the analyzed thin films.
+These measurements were performed at different probing depths by varying the energy of the x-ray photon.
+The components used to fit the Co 2p and Nd 3d spectra were the same for all the three probing photon energies.
+The only difference was the width of the peaks due to the decreasing resolving energy of the incident beam and analyzer with increasing photon and kinetic energy.
 Figures \ref{Fig_Co_comp} and \ref{Fig_Nd_comp} shows the components of the spectra fits.
-Each of the components are the convolution of a Lorentzian, a Gaussian and a Doniac-Sunjic function with widths related to the intrinsic excitation energy width, instrumentation and structural disorder, and density of states at the Fermi level, respectively.
-The background used for the analysis was of the Shirley-type \cite{Shirley}.
+Each component is the convolution of a Lorentzian, Gaussian and a Doniac-Sunjic function with widths related to the intrinsic excitation energy width, instrumentation plus structural disorder, and density of states at the Fermi level, respectively.
+The background used for the analysis was Shirley-type \cite{Shirley}.
 The Co 2p spectra were fitted using two main components related to the $2p_{3/2}$ and $2p_{1/2}$ spin-orbit split excitations with a splitting energy of 15 eV, similar to cobalt metal.
-Two additional components were located at higher BE which might be associated to a partial oxidation of cobalt .
-However, as it will be see further on, none of the components of the O 1s peak has the expected low BE for oxygen bonded to a metal.
+Two additional components were located at higher BE which may be associated with cobalt oxidation.
+However, as will be discussed further, none of the components of the O 1s peak had the expected low BE for oxygen bonded to a metal.
 A third additional component, broad and of much lower intensity, was required in the fits, which was positioned at lower BE that the $2p_{3/2}$ peak, as a pre-threshold excitation.
-Finally, a broad peak was used to fit the bulk plasmon located at about 810 eV BE.
+Finally, a broad peak was used to fit the bulk plasmon excitation located at approximately 810 eV BE.
 The position of the Co $2p_{3/2}$ peak was set at 778.4 eV in the pure cobalt films.
-The alignment of the pure cobalt and the NdCo films spectra using the position of their Fermi level did not detect displacements from this position in any of the samples.
-Moreover, the fitting of the Co 2p spectra of the NdCo compounds was similar to the one done in the pure cobalt thin films changing only the width of the peaks.
+The alignment of the pure cobalt and NdCo films spectra using the position of their Fermi level did not detect displacements from this position in any of the samples.
+Moreover, the fitting of the Co 2p spectra of the NdCo compounds was similar to that of the pure cobalt thin films, which differentiated only by the width of the peaks.